sparrowcode/PermissionsKit/README.md

 - Fix mistakes in this Readme and docs.
 My English so bad.
 Good create pull request.
 - Add docs in source files.
 Description of public methods and parametrs.
 - Subtitles for [video](https://youtu.be/1kR5HGVhJfk) in any your native languages, where I tell you how to connect a configuration file.
-- Help me translate [Debts app](https://itunes.apple.com/app/id1446635818) for other languages.
+- Help me translate my app [Debts - Spending tracker](https://itunes.apple.com/app/id1446635818) for other languages.

 ## Design previous version